Preliminary Program Set for IAFP 2022

-Des Moines, Iowa – The International Association for Food Protection set the Preliminary Program for IAFP 2019 – the Association’s Annual Meeting, July 21–24 in Louisville, Kentucky.
+Des Moines, Iowa - The International Association for Food Protection set the Preliminary Program for IAFP 2022 – the Association’s Annual Meeting, July 31–August 3 in Pittsburgh, Pennsylvania.
 The meeting has earned recognition as the leading food safety conference.
-Online registration and the preliminary program are available on the Association website (http://www.foodprotection.org/annualmeeting/).
+Online registration and the preliminary program are available on the Association website at www.foodprotection.org.

-Attendance is expected to exceed 3,600 of the top industry, academic and government food safety professionals.
-This broad mix of attendees includes professionals in quality control, processing operations, regulatory inspections, food safety consulting, risk assessment, research and development, microbiological research, plant management, technical services, and HACCP management.
-The meeting will also showcase 200 companies and organizations demonstrating the latest products and technologies in the Exhibit Hall.
+Top industry, academic, and government food safety professionals are expected to be in attendance throughout the three-day event.
+The broad mix of attendees includes professionals in quality control, processing operations, regulatory inspections, food safety consulting, risk assessment, research and development, microbiological research, plant management, technical services, and HACCP management.
+The meeting will also showcase more than 100 companies and organizations demonstrating the latest products and technologies in the Exhibit Hall.

 About International Association for Food Protection